Guide to Understanding Personal Pronouns

-The table below provides a list of commonly used pronouns.
+The table below provides a list of regularly used pronouns and how to use them in a sentence.
 This is not an exhaustive list and focuses on American English pronouns.
-This table also provides examples of how to use each pronoun in a sentence.
-Use this tool for practicing pronouns that may be less familiar.

 |[Person's Name]||[Name]||[Name]'s||[Name]'s||[Name]'s self|